 - Fake Invoices/Shipping Notifications: Your shopping list is probably full of gifts to get for family members and friends, and sometimes it can get confusing keeping track of all the places from where you’ve made purchases.
 This is complicated even further when family members share accounts (think Amazon Prime).
 If you receive an invoice or receipt that you don’t recognize, check your credit card statement and/or with the other family members with whom you share the account.
 If you receive an email from a shipping company or anyone claiming to have invoices or receipt of packages, visit the company’s website to confirm.
 You can also call the shipper directly to see if the email is real.

-- Phishing Emails/Texts/Calls: With 56 percent of email users still clicking links from unknown senders, be on the lookout for phishing in all forms this season.
+- Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait.
+Emails/Texts/Calls: With 56 percent of email users still clicking links from unknown senders, be on the lookout for phishing in all forms this season.
 This includes via phone calls, text messages, and social media messages.
 We recently discussed everything you need to know about phishing attacks in a webinar.
 Tune in here to learn more.

 - Malvertising: Be cautious of clicking on online ads, especially those with promotions that seem too good to be true.
 Malware-laden ads are often near-exact copies of the original legitimate ad, so it’s hard to know what ads are safe to click.
 Malicious ads can be served via plug-ins, pop-ups, banner ads, and links in text ads.
 Lower your chances of falling for malvertising by disabling plug-ins and using ad blocking software/extensions and pop-up blockers.